yashmadan123/mslearn-openai/Instructions/Labs/03-prompt-engineering.md

     **Python**: prompt-engineering.py

+   At line number 6
     ```python
     # Add Azure OpenAI package
     from openai import AsyncAzureOpenAI
     ```

-7. Open up the application code for your language and add the necessary code for configuring the client.
+8. Open up the application code for your language and add the necessary code for configuring the client.

     **C#**: Program.cs

+   At line number 61
     ```csharp
    // Initialize the Azure OpenAI client
    OpenAIClient client = new OpenAIClient(new Uri(oaiEndpoint), new AzureKeyCredential(oaiKey));